restaumatic/purescript-specular/README.md

 ## Contact

-If you discover bugs, want new features, or have questions, please post an issue using the GitHub issue tracker.
+If you discover bugs, want new features, or have questions, please post an issue using the GitHub issue tracker, or use [GitHub Discussions](https://github.com/restaumatic/purescript-specular/discussions).

-You can also contact `@mbieleck` on [FP Chat](https://fpchat-invite.herokuapp.com/), if you want to chat about Specular.
+You can also use the [Gitter chat](https://gitter.im/purescript-specular/community).